Judicial system of Finland: Supreme Court

 The Supreme Court (korkein oikeus, högsta domstolen), located in Helsinki, consists of a president and 18 other justices, usually working in five-judge panels.
 The most important function of the Supreme Court is to rule on important points of law in cases which are significant for the entire legal order, guiding the administration of justice in future cases.
 Decisions of courts of appeal, as well as certain decisions of the Insurance Court may be appealed against to the Supreme Court, provided that it grants leave to appeal.

 The Supreme Court gives advice to the President of the Republic in cases concerning the exercise of his or her right to grant a pardon, and to the Ministry of Justice in cases concerning extradition.
 It may provide legal opinions on government bills at different stages of the legislative process, and the president may consult it on bills passed by Parliament before ratifying them.
 The Supreme Court may also approach the president on its own initiative, and propose enactment of a new Parliament act or an amendment to an existing act.

 The Supreme Court mainly relies on written evidence when deciding on a case.
 The court may, however, hold oral hearings in which the parties, witnesses and experts are heard in person.
 The oral hearings are public.

 The president and other justices of the Supreme Court are appointed by the President of the Republic.

-The current justices of the Supreme Court, as of February 2020, are in order of seniority: